 Small Arms by Type and Sub-type

-The majority of documented lethal-purpose small arms trades related to rifles (61%), equal to the rate documented in the 2021 update.
+The majority of documented lethal-purpose small arms trades related to rifles (61%), equal to the rate documented in the July 2021 update.
 However, due to the increase in total documented arms sales, the number of documented rifle trades increased 127% from July 2021.
 Self-loading pistols were the second-most-common type of lethal-purpose small arm documented, constituting 32% of documented sales.
-This marks a % decrease in the proportion of self-loading pistol shales as a share of lethal-purpose small arms from July 2021 (33%).
+This marks a 1% decrease in the proportion of self-loading pistol sales as a share of lethal-purpose small arms from July 2021 (33%).
 Additionally, 10 handheld machine guns, seven sub-machine guns, and two self-loading shotguns were documented in the dataset.

 Small Arms by Country of Origin

 It was possible to identify the national origin of 188 of the 285 documented items this month.
 Of the documented small arms and blank-firing pistol sales, items of Chinese origin were the most common (18%).
 All but two of the 44 documented Chinese offers were Type 56-family rifles.
 Sales of Turkish and Soviet origin were the second most prevalent (both 11%).
 Spanish (7%), Belgian (5%), and Czech (5%) weapons were the next most common.
 Weapons could be identified from 19 different countries.